 Embarking on a safari in Kenya, snorkeling in Mexico—Mary and her daughter Shelley have experienced incredible things on journeys around the world, but they’re always planning their next trip.
-So, when they had the opportunity to join Go Ahead’s brand-new tour of Chile and Argentina, they jumped at the chance.
+So, when they had the opportunity to join Go Ahead’s tour of Chile and Argentina, they jumped at the chance.
 “I like adventure, so to be one of the first travelers to go on that tour was exciting,” Mary said.
 “It’s fun to be first.
 It’s like being an explorer!”

 Whether or not they’re blazing a trail on a new trip, Mary and Shelley think guided travel is the way to go.
 “I enjoy leaving the planning to someone else,” Shelley said.
 “We put a lot of stock into the Go Ahead itineraries.
 The experts know what we should see and we respect that.”
 Mary agreed.
 “I like to travel with Go Ahead because you don’t have to worry about wasting time,” she said.
 “It’s so nice to have everything done for you, and we take advantage of all the excursions that are offered because we love to make use of every moment.”